 Over the years Christians in the UK have responded to Christ’s call to visit those in prison (Matthew 25).
 Reformers such as John Howard and Elizabeth Fry did much to alleviate the appalling prison conditions in the 18th and 19th centuries.
 Christians influenced 19th century prison legislation which provided for individual cells instead of dormitories and for the appointment of three members of staff – governor, doctor and chaplain.

-The beginnings of PF across the globe
+PF across the globe

 Prison Fellowship was founded in the United States in 1976 by Charles W. Colson, following his release from prison after serving a sentence for a “Watergate” related crime.
 Prior to his imprisonment, Colson had served as chief counsel for President Richard Nixon.